 Stephanie then joined her partner in operating their own Restaurant.
 She managed the FOH operations for a number of years before they both started an addittional catering business.
 The catering business operated at major events around Melbourne.
 As catering was not enough she also was the function manager at the restaurant.

 Alan is a hospitality veteran with over eight years management experience across multiple sectors in hospitality.
-Having worked in cafes, bottleshops, bars, pubs and fine dining he has had access to all types of venues, clientele and products.
-Alan works with us in addition to his current role as the Venue Manager of the 2 Brothers Brewery Beer Hall in Moorabbin.
+Having worked in cellar doors, bars, pubs and fine dining he has had access to all types of venues, clientele and products.
+Having previously managed cocktail bars, restaurants, bottleshops, beer gardens and even a brewery, Alan has a range of experience suited to training over multiple departments.

-After starting out working casually in a bottleshop in St Kilda helping the Venue Manager to choose the next products to hit the shelves, Alan's enthusiasm for the industry saw him moving up to writing wine, beer, spirit and cocktail lists for multiple venues during his career.
+After starting out working casually in a bottleshop in St Kilda helping the Venue Manager to choose the next products to hit the shelves, Alan's enthusiasm for the industry saw him moving up to supervising and managing venues.
+His passion for flavour saw him writing wine, beer, spirit and cocktail lists for multiple venues during his career.
+A Certified Cicerone who loves darker beers, Alan also is a Certified BJCP Beer Judge (Beer Judge Certification Program) as well as a WSET (Wine and Spirit Education Trust) qualified wine expert.
 Alan has a wealth of experience both across the bar and on the floor which he is passionate about imparting to the newer generation of hospitality professionals.
-A studying Cicerone and current Beer Judge, Alan has completed studies in both beer and wine to further his knowledge of the industry."

 Amy has been working in Hospitality since she was 14 when her family opened a restaurant on Chapel Street.
 Since then she has forged a career in hospitality management, consultancy and training.
 Amy has worked with large companies such as ACCOR hotel group, Village Cinemas (Gold Class) as well as many smaller restaurants and cafes.
 She has her own consultancy business which she still operates, where she sets up restaurants and cafes from the ground up, working with the designers, suppliers and key stakeholders.